Ryan-ZL-Lin/RLND-Navigation/README.md

 ### Neural Network Architecture: model.py
 - It uses Pythorch as the Frmework.
-- Totally three Fully Connected layers and two RELU Activation Layers are used to construct the model architecture.
+- Totally two Fully Connected layers and two RELU Activation Layers are used to construct the model architecture.

 ### Trained Model Weights
 It's saved in mode.pt.